-• In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives with the oil or use oils of a higher grade than "CD".
+• In order to prevent clutch slippage (since the engine oil also lubricates the clutch), do not mix any chemical additives.
+Do not use oils with a diesel specification of "CD" or oils of a higher quality than specified.
 In addition, do not use oils labeled "ENERGY CONSERVING II" or higher.